- Interview by

 Forced out of active politics in 1990, Krenz remains proud of his role in averting bloodshed during the GDR’s final crisis.
 But more than that, he is still today a stout defender of the society built on the ruins of Nazism, in which he himself grew up.

-Thirty years after his premiership, he spoke to Jacobin’s David Broder, Ines Schwerdtner, and Loren Balhorn from Jacobin.
+Thirty years after his premiership, he spoke to Jacobin’s David Broder, Ines Schwerdtner, and Loren Balhorn.
 In a discussion lasting several hours at Krenz’s modest home by the Baltic coast, they talked about Krenz’s role in the East German state, the GDR’s place in Cold War Europe, and why he defends its record still today.

 Becoming a Socialist